zpoint/Redis-Internals/Server/cluster/failover/failover.md

 As soon as a node gets 2 `PFAIL` state for node `master/7000`, it marks it as `FAIL` state

+The votes of `PFAIL` state will only valid for thoese node serves at least 1 slot

 ![elect](https://github.com/zpoint/Redis-Internals/blob/5.0/Server/cluster/failover/elect.png)

 And broadcast the `FAIL` state info to all reachable nodes